1988 National League Championship Series: Background

 The Dodgers had won their fourth, and what turned out to be their final NL West title of the 1980s, posting a 94–67 record (.580) during the 1988 regular season and beating out the Cincinnati Reds by seven games.
 The Mets cruised to the best record in the National League in 1988, with a 100–60 record (.625), easily winning the NL East crown by a full 15 games over the Pittsburgh Pirates.
 The Mets were heavy favorites when the series began; they had beaten the Dodgers ten of 11 times in the regular season, outscoring them, 49–18.

-The NLCS itself was a see-saw affair, with the two teams splitting the first two games at Dodger Stadium.
-The Series then shifted to Shea Stadium in New York for Games 3, 4, and 5; the Mets took Game 3 before the Dodgers pulled out close wins in both Game 4 (5–4 in 12 innings) and Game 5 (7–4).
-Dodgers outfielder Kirk Gibson hit home runs in both games, including the game-winning dinger in the 12th inning of Game 4.
-The NLCS then went back to Los Angeles, where the Mets took the sixth game 5–1; however, they went on to be blanked by the Dodgers 6–0 in the deciding seventh game, sending L.A. to the World Series for the first time since 1981.

-Dodgers pitcher Orel Hershiser was named the NLCS MVP.
-He made four outstanding appearances in the Series, garnering the save in Game 4 and hurling a complete game shutout against the Mets in Game 7.

 Adding to the backdrop of the series was this being the first Dodgers versus Mets postseason match-up.
 31 years ago, the Dodgers and Giants left New York for California.
-To fulfill New York's city void for National League baseball, the Mets were created in 1962, with their color scheme being based off of Dodger blue and Giant orange.
+To fulfill New York's city void for National League baseball, the Mets were created in 1962, with their color scheme being based on Dodger blue and Giant orange.